Beer Line Cleaning Equipment

 Tap towers, also known as draft towers, beer towers, or beer tap towers, are an essential component of any draft beer system.
 The tower is the center of the system where beer is poured and served.
 Draft beer towers come in a variety of shapes, sizes, and settings.
 They can be made of different materials, such as brass, chrome, or stainless steel.
 The majority of beer faucets are made of brass, with some polished to a sleek finish and some with a chrome-plated finish.
 Some beer towers are designed to be glycol-cooled, while others are air-cooled.

 The beer tap tower can have a single tap or multiple taps, depending on the needs of the establishment.
-A single tap beer tower, is suitable for small bars, while multiple tap towers are ideal for busy bars that serve a variety of beers.
+A one beer tower 18 or single tap beer tower, is suitable for small bars, while multiple tap towers are ideal for busy bars that serve a variety of beers.
 The number of taps also affects the size of the tower.

 In addition to their functionality, tap towers also add a touch of style and convenience to the beer-drinking experience.
 They come in various shapes and designs, such as T-shaped, L-shaped, or cylindrical, and can be customized to match the decor of the establishment.